Driving change

 SWAP members are selected based on their knowledge and experience in the mining industry and the automotive industry.
 They are usually leaders within their organisation who have demonstrated committee/advisory panel experience.

-All SWAP appointments were made in line with our SWAP Selection Process guidelines.
+All SWAP appointments are made in line with our SWAP Selection Process.

 To gather a range of diverse insights, we have selected SWAP members from a range of organisations, including industry, unions, peak bodies, and education providers, to provide diverse insights and skills.